 The Last Planner System tends to exacerbate faults in your team’s cohesion.
 You may want to try increasing collaboration in other areas (such as workforce planning) before betting the success of entire projects on the fruits of pull plan sessions.

 The critical path method is perhaps the most popular of all methods for scheduling in construction management.
-It involves identifying the resources and time required to complete a milestone, as well as how the set goal is relevant to the overall project.
+It involves identifying the resources and time required to complete a milestone and how the set goal is relevant to the overall project.

 What is the critical path method good for?